wschpero/statapush/README.md

     statapush using <INSERT FILENAME>, token(<INSERT TOKEN>) userid(<INSERT USER KEY>) message(<INSERT MESSAGE>)

-If you're using Pushbullet, you can attach a file that you'll receive with your notification.
+If you're using Pushbullet, you can attach a file (e.g., output graph) that you'll receive with your notification.

     statapush, token(<INSERT TOKEN>) userid(<INSERT USER KEY>) message(<INSERT MESSAGE>) provider(pushbullet) attachment(<INSERT FILE PATH>)

-Lastly, you can set your default preferences so you do not need to include your API token and user key every time you run the command.
-Your preferences are saved in a file called statapushconfig.ado along with your other Stata packages.
-Be sure to specify either "pushbullet" or "pushover" or "ifttt" in the the "provider()" argument.
+Lastly, you can set your default preferences so you do not need to include your token and user key every time you run the command.

     statapushpref, token(<INSERT API TOKEN>) userid(<INSERT USER KEY>) provider(<INSERT PROVIDER>)
     statapush, message(<INSERT MESSAGE>)